Hu Zongxian

-He is a direct ancestor of Hu Jintao, General Secretary of the Communist Party of China and Chinese paramount leader from 2002 to 2012.
+He is a direct ancestor of Hu Jintao, General Secretary of the Chinese Communist Party from 2002 to 2012.

 Early life and career

-Hu Zongxian was born in the year 1512, in the Hu ancestral village of Longchuan (龍川) in Jixi County, part of Huizhou prefecture at the time.
-Today Longchuan is called Kengkou village (坑口村); Jixi is now part of Anhui province.
+Hu Zongxian was born in the year 1512 in the Hu ancestral village of Longchuan (龍川) in Jixi County, part of Huizhou prefecture of the Southern Metropolitan Region (Nanzhili) at the time.
+Today, Longchuan is called Kengkou village (坑口村); Jixi is now part of Anhui province.
 At the age of 23, he passed the provincial imperial examination and became a juren (舉人).
 This was followed by him passing the palace examination in 1538, becoming a jinshi (進士) and paving the road to officialdom.

 Hu was first assigned to be the magistrate of Yidu in Shandong province in 1540, where his administration of justice won him the love of the people, who claimed that he brought rains during a drought and magpies to eat the locusts destroying the crops.
 He raised a thousand volunteer troops from miners out of work and sent them to the northern frontiers under the command of the Shandong grand coordinator Zeng Xian.
 For this, Hu Zongxian was earmarked for promotion, but he had to retire due to the death of his mother in May 1542 to observe the three years-long period of mourning per Confucian rituals.
 Two years later, his father also died, and Hu Zongxian stayed at his home village for another three years.

-In 1547, Hu Zongxian reemerged as the magistrate of Yuyao of Zhejiang province.
-There he became known for his unconventional thinking such as when he solved the longstanding problem of illegal quarrying on Mt.
-Shenggui (勝歸山) north of the city by buying the mountain with his personal salary.
-His energetic governance was met with the people's approval and he became one of the few local officials to earn the praise of Zhu Wan, the grand coordinator of Zhejiang.
+In 1547, Hu Zongxian reemerged as the magistrate of Yuyao of Zhejiang province (modern Yuyao city, Ningbo).
+There, he became known for his unconventional thinking, such as when he solved the longstanding problem of illegal quarrying on Mt.
+Shenggui (勝歸山) north of the city by buying the mountain with his salary.
+His energetic governance was met with the people's approval, and he became one of the few local officials to earn the praise of Zhu Wan, the grand coordinator of Zhejiang.
 In 1548, Hu's likeness was carved into the cliff of Mt.
 Shenggui in his honour.